aratakileo/pair-tiles/README.md

 ![](preview.png)

 To win this game, you need to select all pairs of tiles.
-This game is powered by [React](https://github.com/facebook/create-react-app).
+This game is powered by [React](https://github.com/facebook/create-react-app) mainly for mobile.

 ### Run project locally
 In the project directory, you can run `npm start`.